cdsittampalam/documentation/docs/Creating Transactions.md

 Details that can be tracked include the following:

-* [transactions approvals](#transaction-approvals) that cover those from the trade initiator and one or more custodians.
+* [transaction approvals](#transaction-approvals) that cover those from the trade initiator and one or more custodians.
 * [custodian approvals](#custodian-approvals) specifically for the fund of the transaction.
 * [transactions in Ledger View](#transfer-progress) for all funds under your account.
 * [progress details](#progress-details) in the form of a summary screen in both Approval and Ledger view.